 5. Rule 147A permits interstate offers (but not sales in intrastate deals) using, for example, the internet; however, Rule 147A does not derive from Section 3(a)(11), so there are extra risks when relying upon it exclusively for internet offerings.

 6. Rely on SEC Rule 504 which permits offerings and sales of securities totaling no more than, effective March 15, 2021, $10,000,000 during any 12 month period by non-public companies.

 7. Rely on Section 4(a)(6) and SEC Regulation Crowdfunding, effective May 16, 2016, for offerings aggregating less than $1,000,000 in a 12-month period, with significant limitations on the income and net worth of investors and upon their total investments.

 8. Arrange a true non-public transaction relying on Section 4(a)(2) above involving, for example, persons who are members of management or who negotiate the transaction.

-9. Conduct an offering to only employees of the company relying upon SEC Rule 701.
+9. Conduct an offering only to employees of the issuing company relying upon SEC Rule 701.

 10. In the sale of securities exclusively to residents of foreign countries, rely upon the provisions of SEC Regulation S.